UnitedCode/synth-phone-e-v2-rust/README.md

 Ensure you have Rust installed on your system.
 If not, you can install it from the [official Rust website](https://www.rust-lang.org/tools/install).

-Ensure that CMake is installed.
+Ensure that CLang is installed [Instructions can be found here](https://rust-lang.github.io/rust-bindgen/requirements.html).

 ## Required Libraries and Tools